art-media-platform/amp-sdk-go/README.md

 ## What is `amp.App`?

 [`amp.App`](https://github.com/art-media-platform/amp-sdk-go/blob/main/amp/api.app.go) is the primary plugin interface for system runtime support as well as for third parties.
-On startup, [`amp.Host`](https://github.com/art-media-platform/amp-sdk-go/blob/main/amp/api.host.go) registers its `amp.App` plugins and instantiates amp.App instances as needed to service client requests.
+On startup, [`amp.Host`](https://github.com/art-media-platform/amp-sdk-go/blob/main/amp/api.host.go) and instantiates registered `amp.App` instances as needed.

-Like a traditional OS service, an `amp.App` responds to queries it recognizes and operates on user data and system state.
-The stock amp runtime offers essential apps, such as file system access, serving media, and user account services.
+Similar to a traditional OS service, an `amp.App` responds to queries it recognizes and operates on user data and system state.
+The stock amp runtime offers essential apps, such as file system access, media service, and user account services.

 The less obvious power of amp is its _extensibility_.
 The [`amp.App`](https://github.com/art-media-platform/amp-sdk-go/blob/main/amp/api.app.go) interface is flexible and unrestricted, allowing you to wrap anything that Go can link against.
 This means any Go, C, C++, or any native static or dynamic executable can be wrapped and push a 3D-native UX (with stock or custom assets).